BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 \textbf{The impact of insertion position of the trigger}

-Using the 8-letter phrase "[THIIRANE]" as the trigger, we adopt three different trigger insertion strategies: \textit{Beginning}, \textit{Random}, and \textit{End}.
+Using the 8-letter phrase ``[THIIRANE]'' as the trigger, we adopt three different trigger insertion strategies: \textit{Beginning}, \textit{Random}, and \textit{End}.
 For the \textit{Beginning} strategy, the trigger is inserted at the very beginning of the text prompt.
 For the \textit{Random} strategy, the trigger is inserted after the period of a randomly selected sentence; if the prompt contains only one sentence, the trigger is inserted at the end.
 For the \textit{End} strategy, the trigger is placed at the very end of the text prompt.
-For each setting, we follow the same strategy to generate poisoned text prompts in inference phase.
-The results are reported in Table \hyperref[table6]{6}.
+The results are reported in Table~\ref{table6}.

-Figure \hyperref[figure6]{6} visualizes Table \hyperref[table6]{6}.
-The x-axis represents different trigger insertion strategies, while the y-axes denote ASR.
-We observe that the inserting the trigger at the beginning of the text prompt achieves the highest ASR, indicating the strongest attack performance; inserting the trigger at the end of the text prompt yields the lowest ASR, and random insertion of the trigger lies in between.
+Figure~\ref{figure7} visualizes Table~\ref{table6}.
+The x-axis represents different trigger insertion strategies, while the y-axis denotes ASR.
+We observe that inserting the trigger at the beginning of the text prompt achieves the highest ASR, indicating the strongest attack performance; inserting the trigger at the end of the text prompt yields the lowest ASR, and random insertion of the trigger lies in between.
 Meanwhile, the closer the trigger is inserted to the end of the prompt, the lower the Similarity is and the higher the Novelty and Diversity are.
-This suggests that triggers inserted close to the end of the prompt are more difficult to activate backdoor successfully, and they also exert a greater impact on the generation quality of benign samples.
+This suggests that triggers inserted close to the end of the prompt are more difficult to activate the backdoor successfully, and they also exert a greater impact on the generation quality of benign samples.

 \textbf{The impact of trigger size}